-I get this question a lot for various reasons: smaller spaces, wanting a playroom, vacationing, or just parents wanting a guest room or office.
-The simple answer: any age, but I recommend waiting until the youngest is at LEAST 2.5 years old (sleep regressions before then happen almost every 6 months, yikes.)
+I get this question a lot for various reasons: smaller spaces, wishing for a playroom, vacationing constraints, or just parents wanting a guest room/office.
+The simple answer: any age, but I recommend waiting until the youngest is at LEAST 2.5 years old (sleep regressions before then happen almost every 6 months, yikes!).

 #2: When sleep training one child but not the other, separate.
-I see this a lot with twins- one is a great sleeper while the other has some issues getting (and staying) asleep.
-For this situation I recommend that you temporarily separate the kids while you sleep train so the "sound sleeper" isn't bothered during the process.
-Once you feel as though the kids are ready to be in the same room, move them back together.
+I see this a lot with twins- one is a great sleeper while the other has some issues falling (and staying) asleep.
+For this situation, I recommend that you temporarily separate the kids, moving the “light sleeper” to a separate sleeping area so the "sound sleeper" isn't bothered during the process.
+Once your light sleeper has developed healthier sleep habits or has dropped those night wakings (EMAIL ME if you need help, it can be in less than a week!), go ahead and move them back into the same room again together.

 #5: Sleeping in the same bed?
 Sometimes.
 It's important while I advise my clients to keep the crib as long as possible for young babies & toddlers, if you would like your 18+ month old to share a bed with their older brother/sister, that's ok!
 If your oldest is fine with the idea, I've found that generally children love the idea of sleeping together in one bed at night.
 Some parents even claim this decreases sibling rivalry and fighting.
 They may also bed-hop if you have two beds in the room- and eventually with age will settle in their own respectable beds.